exasol/sql-statement-builder/doc/user_guide/statements/select.md

     ```

 - The factory method `function(...)` adds a pre-defined function to a statement that evaluates to a value expression.
-You can only create functions that the SSB supports.
+You can only create functions that the ESB supports.
 Check [the list of supported functions](../list_of_supported_exasol_functions.md).

     You can also set a name for a derived field that contains a function.
 A function takes any number of [`ValueExpression`](../../../src/main/java/com/exasol/sql/expression/ValueExpression.java)s